greenpeace/gpes-add-to-cal-wp-shortcode/README.md

 ## Analytics

 This shortcode uses Google Analytics events to track clicks in the add to calendar links.
-At the moment it supports the [gtag tracking code](https://developers.google.com/analytics/devguides/collection/gtagjs/events).
+It supports both the [gtag tracking code](https://developers.google.com/analytics/devguides/collection/gtagjs/events) and [analytics.js](https://developers.google.com/analytics/devguides/collection/analyticsjs/events).

 ## How to install